adamsilver/fdpb/06-an-inbox.md

 ![Are you sure](./images/etc.png)

-This is fine for infrequently performed tasks but it quickly gets tedious when they need to be invoked more often.
-To continue with the driving analogy, it's a bit like putting speed bumps on motorways.
+This is fine for infrequent tasks but it quickly gets tedious when they need to be performed more often.
+To continue with the driving analogy, it's a bit like putting speed bumps on motorways: they'd cause more problems than they'd solve.

 An alternative approach is to let users perform the action immediately, without warning.
 Then, along with the success message, give users the choice to undo their action.
 Clicking *undo* reverses the action by restoring their emails.
 If only we could *undo* accidents on the road.